-As at 31 March 2023 the Company had net liabilities of £79,285,000.
-Notwithstanding these net liabilities, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.
+As at 31 March 2024 the Company had net liabilities of £183,128,000 (2023: £79,285,000).
+The Company has also recognised an impairment charge of £82,986,000 in the results for the year ended 31 March 2024 following a deterioration in trading performance due to reduced demand for soda ash in the UK and Europe and persistently low selling prices.
+Notwithstanding these matters, the financial statements have been prepared on a going concern basis which the directors consider to be appropriate for the following reasons.